mark9064/pyamdgpuinfo/README.md

 Only linux is supported, using the amdgpu driver.

-~~Precompiled wheels for python 3.5, 3.6 and 3.7 are the default method of install.
-This means that you don't need cython or any other dependencies to install it normally.~~
+Precompiled wheels for python 3.5, 3.6, 3.7 and 3.8 are the default method of install.
+This means that you don't need cython or any other dependencies to install it normally.

-Currently, prebuilt wheels are unavailable due to Centos 6 shipping a libdrm version which is too old.
-However, the manylinux2014 PEP (599) allows Centos 7, which ships a new enough version.
-This means that prebuilt wheels should be available soon.

 The library is written using cython, meaning that cython and and a C compiler are needed to build and install from source.
 Additionally, libdrm-dev is needed.